 7 Ways You can Prevent Identity Theft

 Number 1 – Sign up with an identity theft protection company.
-There are companies like Credit Sesame that offer free ID protection and a free credit score; and there are companies like LifeLock that provides protection for a fee.
+There are companies like Credit Sesame that offer free ID protection and a free credit score; and there are companies that provides protection for a fee.
 While these do not guarantee you will never get your ID stolen, they do offer a secure level of protection and reduce the chances that you will fall victim.

 Number 2 – Be careful what you share over social media websites.
 A consumer who does not know any better may put up too much personal information on social media sites like Facebook, LinkedIn or Twitter.
 By setting your privacy settings at the highest possible level and not sharing identifying information like birthdates or your mother’s maiden name you can protect yourself.